Gethe/wow-ui-source/README.markdown

         * Binding Heal and Holy Word: Serenity now refresh the duration of Renew on the target, in addition to the other direct heals.

-        * Binding Heal, Flash Heal, Greater Heal can now trigger Chakra:
+        * Binding Heal, Flash Heal, and Greater Heal can now trigger Chakra:
 Serenity.

         * Mind Spike can now trigger Chakra: Chastise.